romkatv/powerlevel10k/README.md

 ```

 This is usually caused by a terminal bug or misconfiguration that makes it print ambiguous-width
-characters as double-width instead of single width.
+characters as double-width instead of a single width.
 For example,
 [this issue](https://github.com/romkatv/powerlevel10k/issues/165).

 #### If the prompt line is shorter than the frame and is mangled